sqrrrrl/VanishV2/README.md

 VanishV2 is an advanced vanish plugin with a lot of features
 * Highly configurable
 * You can change every message from this plugin in the config
-* Hide the item/armor you are holding/wearing
+* Hides the item/armor you are holding/wearing
 * Fake Join message/Fake leave message (configurable)
 * Option to disable damage when vanished
 * Option to allow survival fly when vanished